AgathEmmanuel/key-value-store/README.md

 # Replace the dockerhub username in manifests/scraper-deploy.yaml with you valid name

 ```
-- run kvstore on top of Kubernetes with zero downtime during deployments
+- run kvstore on top of Kubernetes with zero downtime deployments
 ```
 # To create deployment, service and ingress
 kubectl create -f manifests/deploy.yaml